By Diane Small

 7. Consider Lighted Decorative Objects

 This is an ideal for anyone who likes a sense of fun in their home.
 Neon signs or lighted objects not only punctuate the space they are placed in, but also add to your light layers, whilst making a statement that literally illuminates your decor.
+You can also buy useful objects that just happen to have lights in them, to create a bit of a vibe.
+For example, some clocks, picture frames and even essential oil diffusers come with LED lights which, in conjunction with aromatherapy they breathe out, can really change the mood in a room.

 Image: Uncommon Goods